A Black Sheep in Aroostook County

 Flour bins in a 1940s farm kitchen.

-Orin’s grandparents were John Russell Jr. and Betsy Keegan, but Orin told me that he and his father weren’t related to any of the other Russells living next to him on the Russell Road in Fort Fairfield, Maine.
+Orin’s grandparents were John Russell Jr. and Betsy Keegan, but Orin told me that he and his father weren’t related to any of the other Russell families also living on the Russell Road in Fort Fairfield.

-“Why of course he did,” she said.
+“Why of course,” she said.
 “He came from a large family.
 I have his obituary at home and I’ll copy out their names for you.”

 Soon I had several pages of names written in Fern’s large, cursive hand.
-But as adults the siblings had all moved elsewhere—except for Fred.
+It seemed that as adults, the siblings had all moved elsewhere—except for Fred.
 So maybe what Orin had told me was really true: he and his dad weren’t related to his Russell neighbors.

 Then one day I bumped into a local genealogist who was married to a Fort Russell.
 I asked her about Fred.
 She smiled slightly and cleared her throat.

-“Fred was related to half the town,” she finally chuckled.
+“Fred was related to half the town,” she said, smiling.
 “All the Russells in Fort go back to the first settlers, Michael and Phoebe Russell, who came here in the 1820s and raised a big family.

-Later, that lady and another Russell talked it over and decided I was old enough (over 40) to know the truth.
+Later, that lady and another Russell talked it over and decided I was old enough (over 40 back then) to know the truth.
 They sent me a copy of a letter written in the early 1900s by the daughter of James Russell— Fred’s half-brother and the only legitimate son of John and Betsy.
 The daughter described events that a close relative had told her about Fred.

-It seems John and Betsy had employed a “maid” around 1869 and 1870, as was common with families who needed extra help.
-The maid became pregnant with Fred, and John was the father.
+It seemed John and Betsy had employed a “maid” around 1869 and 1870, as was common with families who needed extra help.
+The maid became pregnant, and John was the father.

 Betsy and John’s daughter Ada was born in late November, 1869, and Fred was born on April 10, 1870.